Accessing software

 One way to look for available software is to search for keywords using module keyword <KEYWORD>

 .
-This will look through the module meta data and return anything that
+This will look through the module metadata and return anything that

 matches.
 For example, let’s list bioinformatics programs that can